openshift/enhancements/enhancements/network-observability/network-observability.md

 different metrics such as increased node support and NetFlows per second.

+No Tech Preview is planned.

 #### Dev Preview -> Tech Preview

+N/A

+#### Tech Preview -> GA

-The following are items to complete for Tech Preview:
+The following are items to complete before GA:

 - Increase scalability targets
-- Performance testing
 - End user documentation
-- Gather feedback from customers
+- Gather more feedback from early adopters

-#### Tech Preview -> GA

-The following are items to complete for GA:

 - Finalize end-to-end and performance testing
 - API stability
 - User facing documentation created in [openshift-docs](https://github.com/openshift/openshift-docs/)